divs1210/PredScript/README.md

 for describing dynamic types. (`EmailString`, `PastDateString`)

-What if a language's static type system was built around validators that could be checked at compile time as well as at runtime?
+What if a language's static type system was built around validators that could be checked at compile time, as well as efficiently at runtime?

 That's the question PredScript wants to answer.